Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Experiment

-\textbf{RQ5}: To validate the importance of the permutation equivariant output layer, we add the hypernetwork-based output layer of HPN to SET-QMIX (denoted as HPN-SET-QMIX).
-The results are shown in Figure \ref{Figure:comparison-of-related-works} (f)-(h).
-We see that incorporating an APE output layer could significantly boost the performance of SET-QMIX and the converged performance of HPN-SET-QMIX is superior to the vanilla QMIX. \textbf{RQ6}: However, due to the limit representational capacity of the shared embedding layer of Deep Set, the performance of HPN-SET-QMIX is still worse than our HPN-QMIX.
-Note that the only difference between HPN-QMIX and HPN-SET-QMIX is the input layer, e.g., using hypernetwork-based customized embeddings or a simply shared one.
-The results validate the importance of improving the representational capacity of the permutation invariant input layer.
+(1) To validate the importance of the PE output layer, we add the hypernetwork-based output layer of HPN to SET-QMIX (denoted as HPN-SET-QMIX).
+From Fig.\ref{Figure:ablation}, we see that incorporating a PE output layer could significantly boost the performance of SET-QMIX.
+The converged performance of HPN-SET-QMIX is superior to that of vanilla QMIX.
+(2) However, due to the limited representational capacity of the shared embedding layer of Deep Set, the performance of HPN-SET-QMIX is still worse than HPN-QMIX.
+The only difference between HPN-SET-QMIX and HPN-QMIX is the number of embedding weight matrices in the input layer.
+The results validate that improving the representational capacity of the PI input layer is beneficial.